"We are a community of teachers and learners;

 The East Wheelock program promotes closer interaction between faculty and students, and provides a broad range of educational and social programs, such as musical performances, faculty discussions, and guest speakers.
 Some of the programs are organized by the student-run Cluster Council and Service Corps, as well as the Faculty Associates who live in the East Wheelock community, the Class Dean assigned to the cluster, and the residential life staff.

-Students interested in residing in the East Wheelock Cluster must complete a program application.
+Upper-class students interested in residing in the East Wheelock Cluster must complete a program application.